Published on February 10, 2024

 Breast anatomy

 Each breast contains 15 to 20 lobes of glandular tissue, arranged like the petals of a daisy.
 The lobes are further divided into smaller lobules that produce milk for breastfeeding.
-Small tubes, called ducts, conduct the milk to a reservoir that lies just beneath your nipple.
+Small tubes, called ducts, conduct the milk to a reservoir that lies just beneath the nipple.

 Symptoms